gracewu42/UAlbany-SCJ-Survival-Guide/README.md

 ## By bus

-- Taking a bus is free use your UAlbany ID card
+- Taking a bus is free using your UAlbany ID card
 - Check the school bus schedule [here](https://www.albany.edu/pmts/bus_schedules.php).

 ## By car